Professor of Political Science with a Focus on Political Systems in North America

 Areas of Research

 I am primarily interested in the topic of income and wealth inequality and how advanced welfare regimes in the transatlantic region try to redistribute economic resources via the tax and transfer system.
-Right now I am working on a book manuscript titled "The Promise of Equality: Legitimacy and the Boundaries of Democracy"
+I just finished a book project titled "The Promise of Equality: Legitimacy and the Boundaries of Democracy"